 I also had the luck and honour in June of being invited by one of my good friends and early supporter at PeoplePerHour.com, Fabrice Grinda, to celebrate the birthday of his father in Nice, France in their fabulous home with stunning views overlooking the cote d’Azur.
 Over the years i’ve had the luck of getting closer to him, his close and extended family and the pleasure of being amongst the select few celebrating such special events with him

 New places I visited where the stunning Capri in Italy for a long weekend.
 I went to Hong Kong in March for Art Basel almost two decades after my last trip there.
-I spent some time in Marbella at the start of the summer which was fabulous as always.
-I visited Paris twice once in March for a friend’s birthday again, and on the 1st May for my birthday (the day before driving to Beaune) were we had an amazing celebration at Balagan restaurant with a small group of friends.
+I spent some time in Marbella at the start of the summer attending the annual conference hosted by those special boys at Bullhound, a tech-focussed investment bank.
+I visited Paris twice once in March for a friend’s Meg’s birthday again, and on the 1st May for my birthday (the day before driving to Beaune) were we had an amazing celebration at Balagan restaurant with a small group of friends.
 I celebrated Easter in Monaco where we had some excellent food and wine and got my first bit of spring sun.

 Business as usual.
 Or not.